yuneg11/Neural-Process-Family/NOTE.md

 - `y_ctx`: Context output data of shape `[batch_size, *task_size, output dim]` ($y_\text{context}$)
 - `y_tar`: Target output data of shape `[batch_size, *task_size, output dim]` ($y_\text{target}$)

-Basically, these properties are the mask filled versions of the basic properties (filled with $0$), and we can build them using the basic properties (e.g. `x_ctx = where(cond=mask_ctx, true=x, false=0)`).
+These properties are the mask-filled versions of the basic properties (filled with $0$), and we can build them using the basic properties (e.g. `x_ctx = where(cond=mask_ctx, true=x, false=0)`).
 However, the name of the additional properties is more intuitive.
 So, we decided to let `NPData` provide them for convenience.